BryanHogan/bryanhogan/README.md

 I am also at the end of my second exchange semester in South Korea.
-- See more about my semester at Hanyang University erica [here](https://bryanhogan.com/blog/hanyang-erica-exchange).
+- Read more about my semester at Hanyang University erica [here](https://bryanhogan.com/blog/hanyang-erica-exchange).

 # 📪 Contact
 Reach out to me via [LinkedIn](https://www.linkedin.com/in/bryanhoganme/) or send a mail to Bryan@BryanHogan.com